 In Mode 0, do not use the control register byte for the individual bit control feature.
 The hardware uses the I/O bits to control buffer direction on this board.
 The control register should only be used for setting up input and output of the ports and enabling the buffer.

-The board is initialized in the receive mode and buffer tristating is disabled by the computer reset command.
+The board is initialized in the receive mode by the computer reset command.